+When I accept these facts, I can then begin to seek that which is more enduring: peace, contentment, gratitude, and fulfillment.
+These are less intoxicating than happiness, less easily taken away, not subject to ups and downs like happiness is.
+They are more stable.
+They’re often less exciting, which is a feeling often confused with happiness.
 Seeking to be happy is more like a recipe, a formula that requires certain human ingredients that are guaranteed to produce a certain brew.
 But when the brew wears off, so does the happiness.
-And we’re left with the hangover of disillusionment.
+And we’re left with the hangover of disillusionment, or boredom.

 Happiness is often tied to externals.
 Peace, contentment and fulfillment are usually the results of an inside job.
-One of the great conclusions of human experience is that we have little control over the external world.
-We have more choice over what transpires inside of us, but even there, our control is limited.
+They’re tied to internals.
+One of the great conclusions of human experience is that, as individuals, we have little control over the external world.
+We have more choice over what transpires inside of us, but even there, our control over our emotions is limited.
 Control ends up a poor strategy for attaining a sense of wellbeing.

 What we do have, almost always, is choice.
-Choice over what happens on the outside may be limited.
+Choice over what goes on on the outside may be limited.
 But it’s always unlimited on the inside.
-We’re always free to determine our responses to outside circumstances.
+We’re always free to determine our responses to outside circumstances, and to inner conditions like thoughts and feelings.
 That gives us complete freedom.
-The problem with human notions of happiness are that they almost always define happiness – and the formulas through which it’s acquired – by insisting that externals operate on our own terms.
-Since we have little control over other people and circumstances, we end up as hostages to everyone and everything else, and prisoners to the world.
+The problem with human notions of happiness is that they almost always define happiness – and the formulas through which it’s acquired – by insisting that externals operate on our own terms.
+Since we have little control over other people and circumstances, we end prisoners of the world.

 It’s only when I let go of my old ideas – my own ideas – of happiness that I can be truly and deeply content, at peace, and fulfilled.